10 Things to Do on a Guys' Getaway to Sonoma County

 Santé, at the Fairmont Sonoma Mission Inn, was recently renovated for a brighter, modern minimalist design, but the executive chef and chef de cuisine still keep plenty of flair in their dishes.
 Wrap your lucky taste buds around dishes like luxurious seared diver scallop and crispy veal sweetbreads with spring nettles, black trumpet mushroom mousseline and garlic soubise; or elegant sweet butter-poached Maine lobster with globe artichokes, sweet carrots, grilled spring onion compote, pickled pearl onions and barigoule vinaigrette.

-For the gourmets in your group, the Drakes Sonoma Coast restaurant inside the Bodega Bay Lodge and Spa fits the bill.
-The excutive chef delivers seasonally changing cuisine as riveting as the views stretching across the water, with dishes like Dungeness crab cakes with tomato ginger chutney and smoked paprika aioli; madras braised California lamb shank with polenta, broccolini, roasted garlic tomato, and Cabernet braising jus; grilled pacific long line swordfish with crispy artichoke hearts; and Bellwether Farms whole milk ricotta gnocchi.
-And you might want to make time for a game of golf on The Links at Bodega Harbour nearby.
+For the gourmets in your group, the Drakes Sonoma Coast restaurant inside the Bodega Bay Lodge fits the bill.
+The executive chef delivers seasonally changing cuisine as riveting as the views stretching across the water, with dishes like Dungeness crab cakes with tomato ginger chutney and smoked paprika aioli; madras braised California lamb shank with polenta, broccolini, roasted garlic tomato, and Cabernet braising jus; grilled pacific long line swordfish with crispy artichoke hearts; and Bellwether Farms whole milk ricotta gnocchi.
+And you might want to make time for a game of golf on the Links at Bodega Harbour nearby.

 In the Russian River Valley, the Farmhouse Inn has 25 luxurious rooms and suites and a Michelin-starred restaurant.
 The inn was recently named the #8 Best Hotel in the World by Travel + Leisure, and the famous spa has undergone a recent renovation.